 Why It’s Great: The Darjeeling Limited

-With The French Dispatch hitting inflight screens soon (can’t wait), it’s a good time to dust off this forgotten gem.
+So.
+With The French Dispatch hitting inflight screens soon (can’t wait), it’s a good time to dust off this sort-of-forgotten-about gem.

 Here are six reasons why The Darjeeling Limited is great.

 The Darjeeling Limited is about three brothers who, following their father’s death, take a train journey across India that (they hope) will provide healing, self-discovery and enlightenment.

 The controlling elder brother, Francis, could be grating if played by the wrong actor: but Owen Wilson injects such sweetness and pathos into the role, that it’s hard not to like him.